k9w/instructions/httpdNginx.md

 At this point, the site should work with standard http, not https yet.
 (Firefox complains about no https; but Chrome should load the page fine.)

+To host multiple sites, move the second example server block up into the http block (so that it works and won't error out) and uncomment it.

 Next, we need to configure https and generate a TLS certificate.
 Here we use Let's Encrypt and OpenBSD's acme-client.